 MATSUTAKE RICE RECIPE

-Matsutake is most often cooked in rice, which gives the rice a hearty and zesty flavor.
+Matsutake is most often cooked in rice (with delicious sauces), which gives the rice a hearty and zesty flavor.
 You should eat them not long after you harvest them from under the trees, or they may lose their flavor.

 To make two servings in one hour and ten minutes, consider the following ingredients: